Constraints on the Intergalactic Magnetic Field from Bow Ties in the Gamma-ray Sky: Method

 where $\theta_j$ is the polar angle of the $j$th photon defined relative to the position of the central source and an arbitrary direction, and $N$ the number of photons for the source.
 For this we make use of the Pass 8R2\_V6 ULTRACLEANVETO event class and limit ourselves to gamma-ray energies between 1~GeV and 100~GeV to avoid large variations in the instrument response.
 We further apply an energy-dependent and conversion-location-dependent mask (i.e., Front and Back), equal to the 68\% inclusion region of the Pass 8R2\_V6 PSF, thus excising the region most dominated by the direct emission from the source.

 The existence of a bilateral, jet-like feature appears primarily as an excess of quadrupolar power; with a sufficient number of photons it would produce a sawtooth-like structure in the power spectrum in which even multipoles exhibit an excess.
 Based upon the source SEDs and Monte Carlo modeling of the \Fermi source population we have identified sets of \Fermi objects that are optimized for the detection of the anisotropic halo feature.
 These necessarily depend upon the assumed strength of the IGMF, with larger IGMFs producing observable halos in more sources and therefore permitting a larger sample that may be profitably stacked.
 These optimized source lists may be found in Table 1 of \cite{BowTiesII}, with the number of sources ranging from 4 to 18 for current-day strengths of $B_0=10^{-17}$~G to $10^{-14}$~G (note that the source-frame field strength is given by $B=B_0(1+z)^2$, though due to the small redshifts of the gamma-ray sources employed the two differ by at most a factor of 2).
-For each an uncontaminated region about each source has been identified via visual inspection.
-Note that as a result these fields do typically contain many dim sources identified in the Fermi Large Area Telescope Third Source Catalog (3FGL, \cite{3FGL}).
+For each, an uncontaminated region about each source has been identified via visual inspection.
+Note that as a result these fields do typically contain many dim sources identified in the Fermi Large Area Telescope Third Source Catalog \citep[3FGL][]{3FGL}.

 Critically, the anisotropy signal is unlikely to be confused with a number of anticipated systematic contaminants.
 In principle, these may arise from unknown physics at the TeV source, the LAT response, or unmodeled structures in the gamma-ray sky.
 In practice, chief among the potential contaminants is the degree-scale substructures in Galactic contribution to the diffuse gamma-ray background.
-To assess the degree to which these contribute to the stacked angular power spectra we have identified 507 background fields that based on visual inspection we would have identified as empty according to the same criteria used to define the source field regions (see \cite{BowTiesII}).
-Stacked, these do indeed show excess power at low multipoles, but do not exhibit a sawtooth-like structure with emphasis on even multipoles (Fig.~\ref{fig:stacked}).
+To assess the degree to which these contribute to the stacked angular power spectra we now construct a model of the gamma-ray background.

-\paragraph{Results.---} We have successfully modeled the background power with a combination of the contaminating 3FGL sources, a random realization of the unresolved completion of the 3FGL source population, the large scale ($>9^\circ$) gradients, and random realizations of the small-scale gradients.
-At very high Galactic latitudes ($|b|>50^\circ$) this last component becomes insignificant, strongly implicating the Galactic contribution as its source.
-This is shown in the right panel of Fig.~\ref{fig:stacked}, subdivided into their origins.
-More details on the construction of our background power spectrum model and its implementation may be found in the Supplementary Materials.